jipson7/learning-lisp/README.md

 The first argument of struct is the name of the struct, and any other arguments are known as slots, which indicate what data is to be stored there.

 Now to create a struct object of type 'course' we use a method that Common Lisp has defined for us called `make-course`.
-The general form of these autogenerated methods being `make-structname`.
+The general form of these auto-generated methods being `make-structname`.

 ```
 (defparameter *my-first-course*